Permanent Establishment in Nigeria

 Where profits cannot be ascertained, the profits of the permanent establishment are determined by applying the non-resident’s profit margin to total income generated from Nigeria.

-The tax payable cannot be less than tax withheld at source under the Nigeria Tax Administration Act 2025, or, if no withholding applies, 4% of total Nigerian income.
+The tax payable cannot be less than tax withheld at source or, if no withholding applies, 4% of total Nigerian income.

 Olu A.